A new fall means a new round of PJP’s Over/Under game.

 For the uninitiated, the standard over/under bet is on the total number of points in a game.
 Basically, a number is set that represents what someone has determined is a likely amount and you choose whether you think the total will be “over” the set number or “under.”
 Our over/unders will generally be a little more in-depth than simple “total points.”

 We’ll keep track of how everyone does over the course of the season.
-The contest will include this regular season over/under, the 12 individual games, and hopefully a bowl game, after which we will crown a 2019 champion.
+The contest will include this regular season over/under, as many individual games that get played (hopefully 9), and maybe a bowl game, after which we will crown a 2020 champion.

 Make sure you click SAVE.